Farrasffn/WEBGIS_Telecomunication/README.md

-# WEBGIS_Telecomunication
+# About
-GIS website using data from BNPP with the title "Peta Jaringan Telekomunikasi di Wilayah Perbatasan Indonesia"
+A GIS website using data from BNPP with the title "Peta Jaringan Telekomunikasi di Wilayah Perbatasan Indonesia"

+# Source
+KIVD Project